All images courtesy of Atlus

 It's also fun to note that Archetypes, in the literary sense, is described as “a primordial image, character, or pattern of circumstances that recurs throughout literature and thought consistently enough to be considered a universal concept or situation” – poking at the obviously standardised characterisation we get from the characters we encounter throughout our playthrough.

 The Main Protagonist – who I named after my cat George – is attributed as the “Seeker”, one who is compelled to find oneself and their position in the world.
-Then there's Strohl, one of our earlier companions, is attributed as the “Warrior”, one who is tough, courageous, and can overcome difficulties and challenges.
+Then there's Strohl, one of our earlier companions, who is attributed as the “Warrior”; one who is tough, courageous, and can overcome difficulties and challenges.

 The combat, on the other hand, was a fresh new experience that should appeal to both Persona and Shin Megami Tensei fans.
-It feels like a refined and arguably more difficult type of turn-based combat as opposed to Persona’s, which amps up the excitement and stakes, although there are still familiar elements like player advantage when you attack enemies without spotting you..
+It feels like a refined and arguably more difficult type of turn-based combat as opposed to Persona’s, which amps up the excitement and stakes, although there are still familiar elements like player advantage when you attack enemies without spotting you.

 You can choose to go into turn-based mode with the “Squad Battle”, which allows you to cast magic with your Archetype, do a physical attack, guard, or yield your turn to the next character in your party.